Injured Munsey 'will make World Cup qualifier'

 Watson arrives at a time of turmoil for Cricket Scotland with four members of its equality and anti-racism working group having resigned last month over what they saw as a lack of progress in tackling racism.

-Asked about being appointed in such circumstances, he thought it was good that he was coming in with a "new set of eyes and ears" but stressed that his focus was on leading the side to the qualifier in Zimbabwe followed by July's T20 World Cup Europe qualifier, which is being hosted in Edinburgh.
+Asked about being appointed in such circumstances, he thought it was good that he was coming in with a "new set of eyes and ears" but stressed his focus was on leading the side to the qualifier in Zimbabwe followed by July's T20 World Cup Europe qualifier, which is being hosted in Edinburgh.

-Watson's interim spell takes him through to the start of August and, asked what might happen thereafter, he replied: "Shall we cross that bridge when we come to it?"
+Watson's interim spell takes him through to the start of August and, asked what might happen afterwards, he replied: "Shall we cross that bridge when we come to it?"

-He replaces Shane Burger, with whom he played domestic cricket in his homeland, and sees his role as building on "quite a bit of success" his compatriot enjoyed with the team, finishing top of the Cricket World Cup Division 2.
+He replaced Shane Burger, with whom he played domestic cricket in his homeland, and sees his role as building on "quite a bit of success" his compatriot enjoyed with the team, finishing top of the Cricket World Cup Division 2.

-However, Watson said he has limited his conversations with Burger about individual players because "I've probably tried to come in with a set of fresh eyes and ears" where "there's no pre-judgement".
+However, Watson said he has limited his conversations with Burger about individual players because "I've probably tried to come in with a set of fresh eyes and ears" and where "there's no pre-judgement".